mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/secton-06.md

 CTRL S in Nano is save!
 (I did not know that)
 I also learned that I can open nano in windows by opening a ubuntu terminal from VS Code in this folder! xD

+If learned and used appropriately, Nano can increase productivity but it is probably not worth mastering.

+I did just find that even if my computer crashes, while editing a file within nano, that a file .swp remains in the folder and I was able to retrieve this section of coude which I previous lost xD